Topics and Important Notice for Registration

 Due to limited seats, students can only attend one public lecture/ colloquium in each term.
 All College students may register for the public lecture at the aforementioned period.

 All Assemblies and public lectures (unless otherwise indicated) will be conducted in Cantonese.
 Simultaneous interpretation will be provided to non-local students at the Bi-weekly Assemblies.
-Please contact Ms. Amy Lau (email: hotinglau@cuhk.edu.hk or telephone: 3943 1584) of the Dean of Students’ Office at least three working days in advance if this service is needed.
+Please contact Ms. Kayla Zhong (email: nacassembly@cuhk.edu.hk or telephone: 3943 1584) of the Dean of Students’ Office at least three working days in advance if this service is needed.

 Enquiries